HMNZS Achilles

 HMNZS Achilles was a Leander-class light cruiser, the second of five in the class.
 She served in the Royal New Zealand Navy in the Second World War.
 She was launched in 1931 for the Royal Navy, loaned to New Zealand in 1936 and transferred to the new Royal New Zealand Navy in 1941.
 She became famous for her part in the Battle of the River Plate, alongside HMS Ajax and HMS Exeter and notable for being the first Royal Navy cruiser to have fire control radar, with the installation of the New Zealand-made SS1 fire-control radar in June 1940.

 After Second World War service in the Atlantic and Pacific, she was returned to the Royal Navy.
 She was sold to the Indian Navy in 1948 and recommissioned as INS Delhi.
 She was scrapped in 1978.

 Design

 She was the second of five ships of the Leander-class light cruisers, designed as effective follow-ons to the York class.
 Upgraded to Improved Leander-class, she could carry an aircraft and was the first ship to carry a Supermarine Walrus, although both Walruses were lost before the Second World War began.
 At one time she carried the unusual DH.82 Queen Bee which was a radio-controlled unmanned aircraft, normally used as a drone.

 Service

 Achilles was originally built for the Royal Navy, and was commissioned as HMS Achilles on 10 October 1933.
-She would serve with the Royal Navy's New Zealand Division from 31 March 1937 up to the creation of the Royal New Zealand Navy, into which she was transferred in September 1941 and recommissioned HMNZS Achilles.
+She would serve with the Royal Navy's New Zealand Division from 31 March 1936 up to the creation of the Royal New Zealand Navy, into which she was transferred in September 1941 and recommissioned HMNZS Achilles.
 About 60 per cent of her crew was from New Zealand.

+At the outbreak of the Second World War, Achilles began patrolling the west coast of South America looking for German merchant ships.
+On 2 October 1939, Achilles, then operating with the liner Orduna north of Callao off the west coast of South America, was instructed that after fuelling from the fleet tanker RFA Orangeleaf, she was to proceed south about to the South Atlantic.
+"The Achilles was to show herself at Chilean ports as considered desirable and refuel at the Falkland Islands.
+The passage was to be made with moderate despatch and on arrival the cruiser was to come under the orders of the Commander-in-Chief, Africa."
+Thus Achilles arrived in the South Atlantic and joined the South American Division under Commodore Henry Harwood, later to take part in the Battle of the River Plate against the Graf Spee.